Writing Recommendation Letters

 These tips are intended to help you tailor your letter for the scholarship competition at hand; they are based on feedback given directly from members of selection committees for the Rhodes, Marshall, Goldwater, Truman and others in workshops and conferences within the National Association of Fellowship Advisors (of which KU is an institutional member).

-If you have questions or need additional resources, please email the Office of Fellowships at fellowships@ku.edu.
+If you have questions or need additional resources, please email the Center for Undergraduate Research & Fellowships at curf@ku.edu.

 Writing Recommendation Letter Tips